Xelmar-tech/Paynest-SC/docs/controller-recipient-architecture.md

 ## Overview

-This document outlines the architectural enhancement to PayNest's username registry system to support **controller/recipient separation** and **multiple streams per user**.
+This document outlines the architectural enhancement to PayNest's username registry system to support **controller/recipient separation** and **single stream per token per user**.
 This addresses the fundamental limitation where smart account signers cannot set different recipient addresses for payments.

 ## Current Architecture Problems